 Sometimes, it’s just time to go home.
 Moving back to the UK doesn’t have to be difficult, but British expats should plan a few things ahead before returning.

 Start planning in the UK tax year before the move.
 Significant tax savings are possible; however, they rely on deft planning before the end of the preceding tax year.

 Consider your future

-If possible, consider how long you will be living in the UK (short term, long-term, forever) and how you expect to fund your lifestyle.
+If possible, consider how long you will be moving back to the UK (i.e., short-term, long-term, forever) and how you expect to fund your lifestyle.
 The cost of living may be vastly different from where you are now.
 Don’t forget that any income you need to generate must be after tax.
 Consider also where you plan to retire and how you intend to fund that.
-Plan carefully; with that, care and attention surprisingly low rates of tax on income and gains can often be achieved.
+Plan carefully; with that, care and attention can result in securing surprisingly low rates of tax on income and gains.